euonoia/logistics2-deployed/README.md

 HOW TO SETUP THIS TEMPLATE!
 FOLLOW THESE STEPS BELOW

-localhost: docker compose up <br>
+COMMAND TERMINAL LOCALHOST: docker compose up <br>
-production:docker compose -f docker-compose.prod.yml up
+COMMAND TERMINAL PRODUCTION:docker compose -f docker-compose.prod.yml up
 -------------------------------------------------------------------------------------------------------------------------------

 make sure you have docker desktop before you start you can download it on here https://www.docker.com/products/docker-desktop/